Years ago, medical advice was that eggs - in particular yolks - were a dangerous source of cholesterol and should be avoided at all costs.

 My dad's story reflects very well the changes in thinking about this subject.
 It's absolutely right to say that cholesterol in eggs is quite high.
 It always has been - and it was this thinking that caused medics to tell people with raised cholesterol levels to stop eating eggs.

-But eggs are also an immensely rich source of protein and, in particular, Vitamin 'D', and cutting them out of our diet means we have to make sure our body is getting enough from other sources.
+But eggs are also an immensely rich source of protein and, in particular, Vitamin 'D'.
+Cutting them out of our diet means we have to make sure our body is getting enough from other sources.

 What's more, in 2011 a United States government research project found that far from being dangerous for our health, eggs these days have 13% less cholesterol and a whopping 64% more Vitamin 'D' than eggs eaten even ten years ago.
 (See source).